Mojang/minecraft-creator-tools/README.md

 Builds the web app for production to the `build` folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.
 The build is also minified.

-## Sample Command Lines
+## Command Line Tool

 Once packaged, you can install the command line locally via `npm install minecraft-creator-tools-<version>.tgz`.
 If you'd like to make Minecraft Creator Tools available across your device, you can install it globally via `npm install -g minecraft-creator-tools-<version>.tgz`.

-Some sample command lines:

-`npx mct`

-Displays default information for the Minecraft Creator Tools command line tool.

-### Validation

-`npx mct validate -i d:\mycontent\myprojectfolder`

-Loads the project folder `d:\mycontent\myprojectfolder` and outputs result files into the default output folder `out`.

-`npx mct validate -i d:\mycontent\myprojectfolder -show`
+Minecraft Creator Tools is also available on NPM via [@minecraft/creator-tools](https://aka.ms/mctnpm).

-Loads the project folder `d:\mycontent\myprojectfolder` and shows validation results on the command line.
+See the [command-line readme](./app/jsnode/README.md) for more instructions on using the command line.

-`npx mct validate addon -i d:\mycontent\myprojectfolder -show --log-verbose`

-Loads the project folder `d:\mycontent\myprojectfolder`, validates using the 'addon' suite of strict tests and shows validation results on the command line.
-Also displays verbose logging messages.

-`npx mct validate addon -if d:\mycontent\packages\myaddon.mcaddon -show --log-verbose`

-Loads the project file `d:\mycontent\packages\myaddon.mcaddon`, validates using the 'addon' suite of strict tests and shows validation results on the command line.
-Also displays verbose logging messages.

-### New project creation

-`npx mct create`

-Asks a series of questions and creates a new project based on those preferences.

 ## Trademarks

 This project may contain trademarks or logos for projects, products, or services.
 Authorized use of Microsoft trademarks or logos is subject to and must follow [Microsoft's Trademark & Brand Guidelines](https://www.microsoft.com/legal/intellectualproperty/trademarks/usage/general).
 Use of Microsoft trademarks or logos in modified versions of this project must not cause confusion or imply Microsoft sponsorship.
 Any use of third-party trademarks or logos are subject to those third-party’s policies.